Intrinsically Motivated Goal Exploration Processes with Automatic Curriculum Learning: Introduction

-Beyond neuroscience and psychology, we believe these models open new perspectives in artificial intelligence.
-In particular, algorithmic architectures for intrinsically motivated goal exploration were shown to allow the efficient acquisition of repertoires of high-dimensional motor skills with automated curriculum learning in several robotics experiments \cite{baranes_active_2013, forestier2016curiosity}.
-This includes for example learning omnidirectional locomotion or learning multiple ways to manipulate a single complex flexible object \cite{baranes_active_2013}.
-In this article, we first present a formal framework called ``Unsupervised Multi-Goal Reinforcement Learning'', as well as a formalization of intrinsically motivated goal exploration processes, that is both more compact and more general than these previous models.
-Then, we present an experimentation of implementations of these processes in a complex robotic setup with multiple objects, associated to multiple spaces of parameterized reinforcement learning problems, and where the robot can learn how to use certain objects as tools to manipulate other objects.
-We analyze and discuss how curriculum learning is automated in this unsupervised multi-goal exploration process, and compare the trajectory of exploration and learning of these spaces of problems with the one generated by other mechanisms such as hand-designed learning curriculum, or exploration targeting a single space of problems, and random motor exploration.
+Beyond neuroscience and psychology, we believe these models open new perspectives in artificial intelligence, contributing to the foundations of the new field of \textit{developmental artificial intelligence} \citep{eppe2021intelligent}.
+In particular, algorithmic architectures for intrinsically motivated goal exploration were shown to allow the efficient acquisition of repertoires of high-dimensional motor skills with automated curriculum learning in several robotics experiments \citep{baranes_active_2013, forestier2016curiosity}.
+This includes for example learning omnidirectional locomotion or learning multiple ways to manipulate complex soft objects \citep{rolf,baranes_active_2013}. \\ \\